sabahuddin/Dzematapp/replit.md

 ## Backend Architecture

 The backend is an Express.js application built with TypeScript, following a REST API pattern.
-It uses Drizzle ORM for type-safe database operations and includes centralized error handling.
-The current prototype uses in-memory storage, with PostgreSQL configured for future integration.
+It uses Drizzle ORM for type-safe database operations with a PostgreSQL database backend.
+The application includes centralized error handling and persistent data storage.

 ## Data Storage Solutions

-The application is designed to use a PostgreSQL database with Drizzle ORM for type-safe schema definitions.
-The schema covers users, announcements, events, work groups, tasks, access requests, and prayer times.
-Currently, an in-memory storage implementation is used for rapid prototyping.
+The application uses a PostgreSQL database (Neon serverless) with Drizzle ORM for type-safe schema definitions.
+The DatabaseStorage class provides persistent storage for all entities including users, announcements, events, work groups, tasks, access requests, messages, documents, shop items, and prayer times.
+All data is stored permanently in the database and persists across application restarts.

 ## Authentication and Authorization